-at the Bay Street Theatre in Sag Harbor
+At the Bay Street Theater in Sag Harbor

 At the Montauk Library